N55 Upgraded Intercooler GuidePin

 Despite these ranging on the smaller size of the spectrum, a 5″ or 6″ FMIC is >75% bigger than the stock intercooler.
 Although they are smaller than the options below, they are still considerably more capable than the OEM intercooler.

 A 5″ to 6″ intercooler on the N55 is perfect for anyone that is FBO running a tune (JB4, MHD, etc.) and on stock turbos.
-It will be completely sufficient for day to day driving and for anyone who likes to get a little aggressive with the gas pedal on the streets.
+It will be completely sufficient for day-to-day driving and for anyone who likes to get a little aggressive with the gas pedal on the streets.

 A 5″ or 6″ intercooler is good for approx. 600whp on the N55.

-N55 5 Inch FMIC IATsPin
+N55 5 Inch FMIC IATs

-Go for a 5″-6″ FMIC if you have stock turbo’s and don’t track your N55.
+Go for a 5″-6″ FMIC if you have stock turbos and don’t track your N55.

 N55 6.5″+ FMIC Upgrades